-The problem of individualization is crucial in almost every field of science.
-Identifying causes of specific observed events is likewise essential for accurate decision making as well as explanation.
-However, such tasks invoke counterfactual relationships, and are therefore indeterminable from population data.
-For example, the probability of benefiting from a treatment concerns an individual having a favorable outcome if treated and an unfavorable outcome if untreated; it cannot be estimated from experimental data, even when conditioned on fine-grained features, because we cannot test both possibilities for an individual.
-Tian and Pearl provided bounds on this and other probabilities of causation using a combination of experimental and observational data.
-Those bounds, though tight, can be narrowed significantly when structural information is available in the form of a causal model.
-This added information may provide the power to solve central problems, such as explainable AI, legal responsibility, and personalized medicine, all of which demand counterfactual logic.
-This paper derives, analyzes, and characterizes these new bounds, and illustrates some of their practical applications.
+Identifying causes of observed events is essential in almost every field of science, especially for accurate decision making and generating explanations.
+The same is true about assessing how an individual would respond to a set of pending interventions.
+However, such tasks invoke counterfactual relationships and are therefore indeterminable from population data.
+Even in a fully specified causal Bayesian network, point estimates are generally not estimable for causes of effects or for individual response.
+For example, the probability of benefiting from a treatment concerns an individual having a favorable outcome if treated and an unfavorable outcome if untreated; it cannot be estimated from experimental data, even when conditioned on fine-grained features, because we cannot test both possibilities for the same individual.
+Tian and Pearl provided bounds on this and other probabilities of causation using a combination of experimental and observational data, yet making no assumption about the structure generating those data.
+Remarkably, those bounds can be narrowed significantly when structural information is available in the form of a causal model.
+This paper derives, analyzes, and characterizes these new bounds and illustrates their practical applications in explainable AI, legal responsibility, and personalized medicine.